 Over this past year we have experienced steady demand for our Street Life service.
 This has been enhanced by an increased level of support being provided through partner agencies.
 In addition, we have successfully encouraged hostels to only signpost their clients to us after they have first tried to source more sustainable accommodation themselves.
 Our temporary emergency night shelter project ‘In off the Street’ and the GM ‘bed for every night’ initiative have also had a positive impact on those needing and benefiting from Street Life support.

-Over the course of this past year, Street Life received 157 referrals.
-We engaged with a total of 316 service users, some of which would have been a single face-to-face discussion.
-Of these, we were able to provide meaningful support to 245 individuals (up from 201 in the previous year).
-Attendances at our weekly drop-in sessions totalled 601 (down from 1,167 previously).
+Over the course of this past year, Street Life engaged with a total of 531 service users, some of which would have been a single face-to-face discussion.
+Of these, we were able to provide meaningful support to 430 individuals (up from 310 in the previous year).

-By March 2020, 87 had been found accommodation (up from 76).
-28% were accommodated with Bolton at Home (up from 255); 22% in temporary hostel accommodation and Bed and Breakfasts (up from 12%); 8% were accommodated by housing association organisations (down from 15%); 38% by private landlords (down from 42%); and 4% were accommodated by other means (up from 2%).
+By March 2021, 138 had been found accommodation (up from 92).
+27% were accommodated with Bolton at Home; 21% in temporary hostel accommodation and Bed and Breakfasts; 16% were accommodated by housing association organisations; 28% by private landlords; and 8% were accommodated by other means.